NailaFatima/EcommerceWebsite_CapstoneProject/README.md

      - Role-Based Access Control (RBAC): Users are assigned roles that determine their access level.
      - Token-Based Authentication: Secure and stateless communication.

+#### 3. Product Service
+   - **Purpose**: Manages product catalog and inventory.
+   - **Key Features**:
+     - CRUD operations for product management (Create, Read, Update, Delete).
+     - Inventory management to track product availability.
+     - Integration with other services to ensure seamless order and inventory updates.

+#### 4. Payment Service
+   - **Purpose**: Handles payment processing for orders.
+   - **Key Features**:
+     - Integration with secure third-party payment systems.
+     - Manages payment validation, refunds, and order state transitions.
+     - Kafka events used for communicating the status of payments to other services.

 ---

 ## How to Run the Project